thiagolepidus/thoth-onix/README.md

   Specifies the date and time when the file is being sent.

-  YYYYMMDDThhmmss (Date e time) format recommended
+  YYYYMMDDThhmmss (Date e time) format recommended.

 </details>

 </details>

 <details>
   <summary>Product</summary>